jdegand/angular-cat-wiki/README.md

 - I disabled the image size warning in the console.
 You can remove the provider in `app.config.ts` to see the warning.
 - There are some slight styling issues from the conversion.
 There is unused CSS code lingering in some files.
 I was able to keep most of the HTML formatting in the conversion and only had to make slight alterations.
 I used the new control flow syntax.
 - I removed Karma, Jasmine and any generated test files.
 I think Cypress would probably be the quickest option to get testing done quickly.
 Cypress 13.5 supports Angular 17 component testing.
-- I have looked into Cypress end to end testing with SSR and it doesn't seem like cy.intercept will work.
-If you use cy.visit instead of cy.render, you can actually think you are testing your SSR application when you are testing the client.
+- I have looked into Cypress end to end testing with SSR and it doesn't seem like `cy.intercept` will work.
+If you use cy.visit instead of `cy.render`, you can actually think you are testing your SSR application when you are testing the client.
 - Once again, there is a distinct lack of documentation out there and I am still doing more research.
 Angular Test Library has been updated to test deferred views but I don't know if it has any testing examples for SSR.
 - I used `object-fit: contain` globally for all images to preserve the aspect ratio.
 It is not ideal, as it can make the layout look less uniform, but the pictures look much better.
 - I looked into hiding the API key versus adding it inside the environments folder.
 This is something that Next does better than Angular.
 There is very little documentation about hiding API keys and SSR in Angular.
 I looked into adding a plugin for dotenv and adding an .env file which holds the key that is referenced inside the environments file.